25,000+ Texas Families & Businesses Served Since 1946

 With so many recipients counting on that income, you can bet that the penalties for non-payment are going to be harsh.

 • Penalties and interest depend on how long the taxes have been delinquent.
 The beginning of February sees a 7% charge that increases by 2% per month until July 1st.
-That’s when the authority, in most counties, will slam you with an eye-watering 20% collection fee.
-This is on your base tax levy as well as all current and future penalties and interest.
-As there isn’t a cap on the penalty fees, interest or, collection fees; penalties, and interest on property taxes can quickly add up to as much as 48% in the first year.
+That’s when the county collection attorneys, in most counties, will slam you with an eye-watering 20% collection fee.
+This is on your base tax levy, as well as all current and future penalties and interest.
+As there isn’t a cap on the penalty, interest, or collection fees, penalties and interest on property taxes can quickly add up to as much as 48% in the first year.

 • Tax lien foreclosure proceedings may be initiated – your property may be seized and sold to pay the outstanding tax amounts.